ICE Police

 Giordano announced the agreement is a Warrant Service Officer model, allowing ICE to train, certify, and authorize state and local police to serve and execute administrative immigration warrants on those already in jail.

 Wicomico County officials have been considering an agreement with ICE for months, though a memo issued by Maryland Attorney General Anthony Brown led the county to temporarily step away from those plans.
-Giordano says that because the 287(g) is between ICE and the county itself, instead of Wicomico law enforcement, it is not subject to the Attorney General's ban.
+Giordano says that because the 287(g) is between ICE and the county itself, instead of Wicomico law enforcement, the new agreement falls in line with the Attorney General's guidance.

 The agreement between Wicomico County and ICE is the first of its kind on Delmarva.